Directional Tutorial¶

 make

-options instead of the last two commands, and create the project using Visual Studio, with the proper tutorial subchapter as the “startup project”.
+This will build all tutorial chapters in the bin folder.
+The necessary dependencies will be appended and built automatically.
+To build in Windows, use the cmake-gui .. options instead of the last two commands, and create the project using Visual Studio, with the proper tutorial subchapter as the “startup project”.

-subfolder, and the executable will be there.
-Command-line arguments are never required; the data is read from the shared
+To access a single example, say 202_Sampling, go to the bin subfolder, and the executable will be there.
+Command-line arguments are never required; the data is read from the data folder directly for each example.
+Some examples save output data in the output folder.

 Discrete tangent bundles¶

-In the continuum, directional fields are represented as elements of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
+In the continuum, directional fields are represented as elements (formally: sections) of tangent spaces, where a tangent space is a linear space attached to each point of a manifold.
 The set of all such tangent spaces is called a tangent bundle.

-The central data structure of Directional is the discrete tangent bundle, which is a finite and discrete graph G_{TB} = (V_{TB},E_{TB}) of tangent spaces, which are independent vector spaces of dimension d.
-This concept is implemented in class TangentBundle
+In the discrete setting, a tangent bundle is a finite graph G_{TB} = (V_{TB},E_{TB}) of tangent spaces.
+Each tangent space is an independent vector space of dimension d.
+This concept is implemented in the class TangentBundle.
+Discrete tangent bundles supply one or more of the following properties:

 -

 Intrinsic parameterization: vectors in a single tangent space are represented with coordinates \left(x_1,\cdots,x_d\right) in an arbitrary, but fixed basis of dimension d.
-The basis itself does not need to be specified for many algorithms, it can stay abstract.
+The basis itself does not need to be specified for many algorithms; it can stay abstract.

 -

-Adjacency: a tangent bundle is represented as a graph where the tangent spaces are nodes, and the graph edges are adjacency relations, that encode the local environment of any tangent space.
-This in fact encodes the combinatorial and topological structure of the underlying discrete manifold, akin to the smooth structure in the continuum.
+Adjacency: a tangent bundle is represented as a graph where the tangent spaces are nodes, and the graph edges are adjacency relations that encode the local environment of any tangent space.
+This, in fact, encodes the combinatorial and topological structure of the underlying discrete manifold, akin to the smooth structure in the continuum.

 -

-Connection: a connection defines the notion of parallelity in two adjacent tangent spaces, which encodes a metric structure on the underlying manifold, and allows to compute derivatives and curvature.
+Connection: a connection defines the notion of parallelity in two adjacent tangent spaces, which encodes a metric structure on the underlying manifold, and allows for computing derivatives and curvature.
 Specifically, a connection is a directed-edge-based quantity on the tangent-bundle graph, given as a change of coordinates between the bases of the source tangent space to the target tangent space.
 This can be represented as an orthogonal matrix.

 -

-metric the metric on the bundle is supplied in two quantities:
+metric The metric on the bundle is supplied in two quantities:

-packs the weights of an inner product on vectors on the bundle.
+connectionMassis the weight of each edge E_{TB}, andtangentSpaceMasspacks the weights of an inner product on vectors on the bundle.
 That is, it has either V_{TB} or V_{TB}+E_{TB} that are the non-zero components of the vector mass matrix. -

 Cycles: G_{TB} can be equipped with a notion of cycles F_{TB} that are simply-connected closed chains of spaces.
 Given a connection, the holonomy of a cycle is the failure of a vector to return to itself following a set of parallel transports around the cycle.
-Concretely, it is encoded in the logarithm the product of connection matrices.
+Concretely, it is encoded in the logarithm of the product of connection matrices.
 In d=2, holonomy, which is then a single angle, is equivalent to the curvature of the cycle modulo 2\pi.
-There are two types of cycles, which define the topology of the underlying manifold: local cycles (aking to “faces” in G_{TB}), which are small closed loops, and global cycles, which can be homological generators and boundary loops.
+There are two types of cycles, which define the topology of the underlying manifold: local cycles (akin to “faces” in G_{TB}), which are small closed loops, and global cycles, which can be homological generators and boundary loops.
 The singularities of fields are defined on the local cycles.

 -